WitoDelnat/keat/README.md

 variation("recommendations", { email: randomEmail() }); // `true` for 25% of users.
 ```

-You might wonder how multiple plugins relate to each other.
+You might also wonder how multiple plugins relate to each other.
 Plugins are evaluated in FIFO order, so in this example the audiences are checked before the rollouts.
-The evaluation short-circuits whenever a plugin sets a result.
+The evaluation short-circuits whenever a plugin sets a result,
-When none is set the default behavior is used instead.
+and when none is set the default behavior is used instead.

 ### Toggle features remotely